 – Biographical notes kindly provided by Robert Townson

-The video montage below includes excerpts from the 2018 John Newcombe documentary on Lalo Schifrin and Lalo Schifrin with the Marseille Philharmonic.
+And the career montage below includes excerpts from the 2018 John Newcombe documentary on Lalo Schifrin and Lalo Schifrin with the Marseille Philharmonic.
 SCL President Ashley Irwin, Lalo Schifrin and his SCL Lifetime Achievement Award are featured at the end.
 Enjoy!